winnpixie/http4c/README.md

-# httpc
+# http4c

-Personal project to act as the base for a separate project.
+Test code to act as the base for another project.